b1ackmartian/b1-metasploit/README.md

 ./build.sh --image <image:tag>
 ```

-> If you skip the --image option, it defaults to b1-metasploit:latest.
+> If you skip the --image option, it defaults to metasploit:lab.

 ## Starting the Lab